History of Adoption of NGSS for CaliforniaHistorical documents for the adoption of Next Generation Science Standards in California.

 A document showing a summary of those public comments (PDF) that pertain directly to the NGSS Implementation Plan is available.

-A final version (PDF) of the NGSS Implementation Plan, was approved by the SBE on November 13, 2014.
+A final version (PDF) of the CA NGSS Implementation Plan, was approved by the SBE on November 13, 2014.

 Multiple organizations from around the state hosted information sessions regarding the arrangement and rationale of the proposed middle school learning progressions, specifically grades 6-8.